TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 Not all characters will be examined here.
 This is most likely because there just isn't enough to warrant a separate section, or I simply didn't find them that interesting to begin with.
 For example Jaheira, Minsc and Halsin were all companions with some substance, but they were already fully developed.
 They didn't have a real character arc, nothing that really gripped me.
 Minthara, while fascinating on a first sight, was left utterly incomplete.
 Which is truly sad.
-What is already there for her hints at a very unusual character.
+What is already there for her, hints at a very unusual character.
 Her story though, sadly never goes anywhere.
 Lastly, The Emperor will be omitted as well.
 While he is with us the whole game, he doesn't have an arc.
 The biggest revelation we may learn is that he is a monster too.
 That he may be helping us, and he will keep to his word, he does not do it out of kindness, but pure necessity.
 If he could, he wouldn't even try to communicate with us, instead he would just dominate us like he did with Duke Stelmane.